 For many people in their twenties, learning experiences and financial decisions are plentiful.
 The transition from college to the professional world takes place during this time, and graduates learn how to support themselves without the help of their parents.
 It is an exciting time for 20-somethings to be financially independent, but it can also be daunting.
 When it comes to money, missteps made in younger years can affect people for the rest of their lives.
-Unfortunately, some 20-somethings do not realize the financial blunders they make until much later on in life.
-Here are five of the most common financial blunders people in their twenties make:
+Unfortunately, some 20-somethings do not realize the financial mistakes they make until much later on in life.
+Here are five of the most common financial mistakes people in their twenties make:

 - Not Setting Financial Goals

-Many young professionals are often caught up in the excitement of receiving a sizeable paycheck, but they fail to make a plan for what they are going to do with it.
+Many young professionals are often caught up in the excitement of receiving a sizable paycheck, but they fail to make a plan for what they are going to do with it.
 Not setting short-term and long-term financial goals can lead to frivolous spending without limits, which can make it more difficult to save money.
 Think about where you see yourself in the future.
 When would you like to purchase a car or home?
 How much do you want to have in savings by a certain point?
 Knowing where you want to go and coming up with a plan for your money can help you with budgeting as well.
 To read more about how to set financial goals, read our blog post all about it.